Roads & Transportation

 Residents should also report aggressive or dangerous driving to OPP – Collingwood Detachment by calling 705-445-4321.

 Public Works begins our annual Spring Clean-up, including street sweeping in mid to late April.
 Street sweeping is completed in the Downtown core, residential streets, bridges, and specific boulevards, medians and parking lots.

 With a focus on customer service, the environment and safe commuting networks, Spring Clean-up begins with bulk material collection on major bike lanes and primary roads and is followed by complete sweeping operations on all hard surfaced roads within the municipality.

-Public Works is responsible for the maintenance of trees located on the Town-owned road right-of-way, between the curb and private property line.
+Public Works is responsible for the maintenance of trees located on the Town-owned road right-of-way, between the curb and private property line, on boulevards and along streets.
 Each year the Town of Collingwood completes a tree pruning program that involves block pruning to prune trees on entire streets.
 Trees are pruned for the following reasons, all of which increase roadside safety and improve community image:

 - To encourage the health of a tree;